chaara-dev/Whitelist-Bot/README.md

 -   1/50 chance of replying or something, and X hours cooldown after

 - DM applicant with details when accepted/denied

+- custom profile picture/banner

+- ability to set which channels are which with a slash command /set-channel [type (app/logs/get-role/etc)] [#channel-id]
 ```